rails/rails/guides/source/4_2_release_notes.md

 default.

 Web Console is a set of debugging tools for your Rails application.
-It will add an interactive console on every error page, a `console` view helper and a VT100 compatible terminal.
+It will add an interactive console on every error page and a `console` view and controller helper.

 The interactive console on the error pages let you execute code where the exception originated.
 It's quite handy being able to introspect the state that